 Jacob has come to pray to God.
-The stranger called an angel, but he is also called God, a theophany (Hosea 12:4-5).
+The stranger is called an angel, but he is also called God, a theophany (Hosea 12:4-5).

 Prayer is a great privilege – and often it is relatively easy and we thank God and approach him with confidence.
 But sometimes for various reasons it is immensely hard.
 We have to mean this more.
 Prayer is not entirely unconditional.
 This kind of experience may come often for some.
 You don’t give up, but you persist the more.